marwiss/Kontroll/README.md

 /api/app/main.py
 This is where the application starts.
-The FastAPI-container will run this script on uvicorn. main.py will load routes from scripts in the api folder.
+The FastAPI-container will run this script on uvicorn. main.py will load routes from scripts in the /api/app/api folder.

 /api/app/api
 This is where the FastAPI routes are defined.